 Russia has been successful in severely limiting the work of civil society through restrictive legislation.
 A 2012 law requires organizations involved in vaguely defined “political activities” who receive international funding to register as foreign agents.
 On the basis of this law, the country raided and investigated hundreds of organizations that were then placed on a “foreign agent” list.
 The Russian government has also passed an “undesirable organizations” law, banning international organizations’ support for local NGOs if engaged in activity that threatens Russia’s “security or constitutional order.”

-The NGO law drew strong criticism from both Guatemalan and international organizations.
+Since it was first passed, the NGO law drew strong criticism from both Guatemalan and international organizations.
 In a statement by the UN High Commissioner’s Office for Human Rights, a group of experts stated that the law opens the door to discretional limitation of the right to assemble, the right to peaceful process, and the right to free expression; it also could lead to the criminalization of other human rights, the group of experts said.
-The Inter-American Human Rights Commission also denounced the law, as did the U.S. State Department and U.S. Members of Congress.
+More recently, the implementation of the law was condemned by several international actors, including the Inter-American Commission on Human Rights, the Biden administration, and U.S. Members of Congress.

 This criticism was based on the recognition of the invaluable role played by civil society organizations in a democratic society.
 An active civil society allows for more transparent decision-making processes, more accountable institutions, and narrows the gap between the electorate and those in positions of power.
 All this helps fend off autocratic trends towards overly concentrated networks of power.

-Given how Guatemala’s NGO law attempts to restrict important freedoms enshrined in many international human rights instruments, the international community should continue to monitor and condemn efforts to restrict civil society and limit anti-corruption efforts in Guatemala.
-Moving forward, international partners must be on high alert for any actions taken by the Guatemalan government to further penalize civil society organizations that engage in peaceful civic participation.
+Given how Guatemala’s NGO law attempts to restrict important freedoms enshrined in many international human rights instruments, the international community should condemn efforts to restrict civil society and limit anti-corruption efforts in Guatemala and urge the Guatemalan government to repeal the law.
+Moving forward, it is critical that international partners remain vigilant to help prevent the law from being used to penalize civil society organizations, or to criminalize their leaders, that have been critical of the government’s policies or work to demand greater government accountability.